PRAVEENKUMAR2003/ECN_ABE/tcp.rst

   typedef enum
     {
-      ClassicEcn,  //!< ECN functionality as described in RFC 3168.
+      ClassicEcn = 0,         //!< ECN functionality as described in RFC 3168.
-      DctcpEcn,    //!< ECN functionality as described in RFC 8257.
-Note: this mode is specific to DCTCP.
+      DctcpEcn   = 1 << 0,    //!< ECN functionality as described in RFC 8257.
+Note: this mode is
+                              //!< specific to DCTCP.
-      AbeEcn,      //!< ECN functionality as described in RFC 8511.
+      AbeEcn     = 1 << 1,    //!< ECN functionality as described in RFC 8511.
+Note: this mode is
-    } EcnMode_t;
+                              //!< specific to TCPNewReno, TCPLinuxReno and TCPCubic } EcnMode_t;

 The following are some important ECN parameters::